zotonic/zotonic/doc/developer-guide/getting-started.rst

 * ImageMagick 6.5 or higher for image resizing
 * Git for pulling in external dependencies
 * C++ compiler (gcc) for erl_exec and other dependencies
+* FFmpeg if you want to use video

 .. seealso::
     a more extensive discussion of